CompOmics/compomics.github.io/pages/jsparklines/wiki/Tutorial.md

 To run the main demo, double click the file `jsparklines-X.Y.Z.jar`, or use: `java -jar jsparklines-X.Y.Z.jar`.

-A simple heat map demo is also included.
-To run this double click the file `jsparklines-X.Y.Z_heat_map_demo.jar`, or use: `java -jar jsparklines-X.Y.Z_heat_map_demo.jar`.

 **Note:** Remember to first unzip the downloaded zip file before trying to run the demos.

 [Go to top of page](# )